bertramlyons/vmanifest/README.md

 # vmanifest
-Verifies unconventional bag structure: when a directory contains individual .md5 files for each content file.
+Bash script (mac os) to verify unconventional md5 manifest structure: when a directory contains individual .md5 files for each content file.

 Current assumptions include: